BeatLink/TechNet/2-server/README.md

 Heimdall is a multi-role personal home server that acts as the hub of the TechNet.

 Heimdall uses NixOS as its main operating system with services deployed by docker containers.
-The root filesystem is on an encrypted M.2 SATA SSD while files and databases for all docker services are stored on 2 1TB HDDs in RAID 1 Configuration
+The root filesystem is on an encrypted 128GB M.2 SATA SSD while files and databases for all docker services are stored on 2 1TB HDDs in RAID 1 Configuration which is subsequently encrypted

 ## Hardware

 ### Specifications
+- Brand: Acer
-- Model: Acer Aspire E5-575
+- Model: Aspire E5-575
 - Processor: Intel i3 7th gen
 - RAM: 8 GB
 - Storage: